apache/flink/docs/content/docs/concepts/glossary.md

 components: Flink Resource Manager, Flink Dispatcher and one [Flink JobMaster](#flink-jobmaster) per running [Flink Job](#flink-job).

+There is always at least one JobManager.
+A high-availability setup might have multiple JobManagers, one of which is always the leader

 #### JobMaster

 JobMasters are one of the components running in the [JobManager](#flink-jobmanager).
 A JobMaster is responsible for supervising the execution of the [Tasks](#task) of a single job.

+is responsible for managing the execution of a single JobGraph.
+Multiple jobs can run simultaneously in a Flink cluster, each having its own JobMaster.

 #### JobResultStore